PresentMonkey/presentmonkey-website/content/about-me.md

 ShowReadingTime: false
 ---

-* Current IT student in the NYC Metro Area.
+* Mechanical Engineering student at ERAU
-* Particularly interested in networking, automation, and the internet.
+* Interested in IT as well, particularly in networking and automation
-* Other interests include FPV Drones, engineering, and machining.
+* Other interests include FPV Drones, rocketry, amateur radio and machining.